Skip to content

 1. Navigate to Daytona Registries ↗

-2. Click Add Registry and pick the tab for your provider
+2. Click Add Registry and select your provider

 5. Click Create Snapshot